Hernia Mesh Complications

 Below is a discussion of some of the recent cases and settlements.

 Thorpe v.
-Davol Inc. (opinion)
+Davol Inc.

+Christopher Thorpe alleged he was injured by Bard’s Kugel Hernia Mesh patch and filed a case against Bard in 2011.
 After receiving a Kugel Mesh Patch during a hernia repair surgery, Thorpe began complaining of severe abdominal pain approximately 4-5 months later.
 This pain developed into an infection of an area of the mesh requiring hospitalization and surgery to drain the abscess, debride the Kugel Mesh Patch as well as removal of the part of the Kugel Patch that had not incorporated into the tissue.
-This later developed into an enterocutaneous fistula which is a serious complication where the contents of the stomach or intestines begin to leak through the skin.
-The fistula required Thorpe to wear a large ostomy bag.
-Thorpe eventually had to undergo surgery to repair the fistula and remove the mesh which was believed to be the cause of the fistula.

 Bard Kugel Mesh Settlement

-Shortly after Thorpe’s settlement, Bard and Davol agreed to settlement of approximately 2,600 cases pending in Bard Davol Kugel Mesh MDL for a total of $184 million dollars.
+Shortly after Thorpe’s settlement, Bard and Davol agreed to a settlement of approximately 2,600 cases pending in Bard Davol Kugel Mesh MDL for a total of $184 million dollars.
 Among other things, these suits alleged the hernia mesh patches were defective due to a faulty memory coil inside the Bard Kugel patch.
-The hernia mesh manufacturer disclosed the information in a U.S. Securities and Exchange Commission filing stating that they reached agreement in principle with multiple plaintiffs.
-While Bard never admitted any wrongdoing, they did ultimately pay the plaintiffs a total of $184 million dollars.

 Kugel Mesh & Ventralex Canadian Class Action Settlement

-In 2014, the Canadian Ontario Superior Court of Justice approved a large settlement agreement for individuals that were part of a national class action lawsuit alleging injuries from C.R.
+In 2014, the Canadian Ontario Superior Court of Justice approved a large settlement agreement for individuals who were part of a national class action lawsuit alleging injuries from C.R.
 Bard’s Kugel Mesh and Ventralex products.

 Like the Kugel Mesh, the Ventralex is a polypropylene mesh patch that contains a spring-loaded memory coil.
 And like the Kugel Mesh products, the memory coil caused a number of serious injuries to patients implanted with Ventralex.

-The plaintiffs pointed to this faulty design and attributed it to many of their medical complications such as bowel obstruction and perforations.
+The plaintiffs pointed to this faulty design and attributed it to many of their medical complications, such as bowel obstruction and perforations.
 Unsurprisingly, Bard denied any wrongdoing on their end but ultimately ended up settling these claims for a total of $1,375,000.

 Visit this page for more information on hernia mesh lawsuit settlements and amounts.